 - 2 boneless skinless chicken breast halves (5 ounces each)

 - 1 small garlic clove, minced

 - 1/2 cup fresh blackberries

 - 1/4 cup goat cheese, optional

-- In a large resealable plastic bag, combine 1-1/2 teaspoons lime juice, 1-1/2 teaspoons thyme and 1/2 teaspoon oil; add the chicken.
+- In a large resealable plastic bag, combine 1-1/2 teaspoon lime juice, 1-1/2 teaspoon thyme and 1/2 teaspoon oil; add the chicken.
 Seal bag and turn to coat; refrigerate for 30 minutes.

 - Sprinkle chicken with 1/8 teaspoon each salt and pepper.
 Cook on an indoor grill or panini maker for 4-6 minutes or until juices run clear.
 Remove and keep warm.

 - In a jar with a tight-fitting lid, combine the garlic and remaining lime juice, thyme, oil, salt and pepper; shake well.

 - In a small bowl, toss salad greens and nectarine.
 Drizzle with dressing; toss to coat.
 Divide salad mixture between two serving plates.
 Slice chicken; arrange over salad.
 Sprinkle with raspberries, blackberries, pine nuts and cheese if desired.
 Serve immediately.
 Yield: 2 servings.